What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 But it can be when you do it as a couple.
 You gain accountability, push yourselves harder, and boost your attraction to each other.
 Just to name a few of the benefits of working out as a couple.

-Exercise is necessary, but healthy eating is essential.
-It was important for us to learn that Ryan burns 3X calories compared to Alex while requiring 2X calories from meals.
+In this experiment, it was important for us to learn that Ryan burns 3X calories compared to Alex while requiring 2X calories from meals.

 We know that everybody and every body is different, but this was a significant finding.

-We share our learnings in our article titled ‘How to Manage Diets as a Couple.‘ If haven’t tracked your calories before, follow the guide in our 30-Day Weight Loss Challenge.
+We share our learnings in our article titled ‘How to Manage Diets as a Couple.‘ If you haven’t tracked your calories before, follow the guide in our 30-Day Weight Loss Challenge.

 In this section, we share our workout summary, day by day.
 Additionally, we’ll share links to the exact workouts we followed so you can repeat the experiment.